tbreezie/skills/README.md

 /plugin marketplace add anthropics/skills
 ```

+Then, to install a specific set of skills:
+1. Select `Browse and install plugins`
+2. Select `anthropic-agent-skills`
+3. Select `document-skills` or `example-skills`
+4. Select `Install now`

 After installing the plugin, you can use the skill by just mentioning it.
-For instance, if you install the document-skills plugin from the marketplace, you can ask Claude Code to do something like: "use the pdf skill to extract the form fields from path/to/some-file.pdf"
+For instance, if you install the `document-skills` plugin from the marketplace, you can ask Claude Code to do something like: "Use the PDF skill to extract the form fields from path/to/some-file.pdf"

 ## Claude.ai